 But at this same time, recreational programs in Oregon, Colorado, and Washington were quite successful and were moving along in a fairly smooth manner.
 Controlled recreational markets are enticing to consumers, entrepreneurs, and lawmakers alike.
-With Michigan often cited as the next largest marijuana market after California, there has always been heavy interest in legalization of a recreational program there.
+With Michigan often cited as the next largest marijuana market after California, there has always been heavy interest in legalization of a recreational program in the state.

 This interest gave rise to a petition for a statewide ballot measure for the legalization of recreational marijuana in Michigan.
 In 2017, the Coalition to Regulate Marijuana Like Alcohol gathered enough signatures for possible entry onto a 2018 ballot.
 Though the Michigan legislature had the first jab at the petition, in the end, Republican lawmakers in the state could not muster enough support to keep the measure off the ballot.

-Now, if the measure is passed by voters in November, the state senate will need a ¾ super-majority vote to amend it.
+Now, if the measure is passed by voters this month, the state senate will need a ¾ super-majority vote to amend it.
 With seemingly overwhelming support in Michigan, recreational proponents think a victory is imminent.
-However, as the state moves closer to November and a possible recreational win, its medical program has never been slower.
+However, as the state moves closer to November 6th and a possible recreational win, the pace of its medical program has not quite picked up.

-State officials have “pre-qualified” only about a dozen businesses—falling short of a goal to have some businesses fully licensed by mid-2018.
-The state cites their complex license approval process as the main reason for the hold-up, but with a vote right around the corner, that almost sounds like an excuse to some business owners.
+State officials cite their complex license approval process as the main reason for the hold-up, but with a vote right around the corner, that almost sounds like an excuse to some business owners.
 Some local governments are also stalling ordinance drafting and approval processes for medical facilities as they consider the possibility of having to re-draft rules again should the recreational measure pass.